KustoszApp/docs/source/installation/containers.md

 If you decide to run your main instance in single container, then you should at least use volume or bind mount to store `/opt/kustosz/web/db/` directory content on local host.
 This way Kustosz database will survive container restart.

+Container image will bind Kustosz to port 8000 inside the container.
+When starting it, you need to bind it to some port on the host machine.
+Otherwise, Kustosz will not be available.

 ::::{tab-set}

 :::{tab-item} docker